 I started first by looking at Inform (and had considered

-are still using the same Adventure mindset and after spending hours trying to learn Inform’s syntax I realised the
+the same Adventure mindset and after spending hours trying to learn Inform’s syntax I realised the whole shebang

-whole shebang was completely over-engineered.
-I could spend forever learning one language to get the editor to
+was completely over-engineered.
+I could spend forever learning one language to get the editor to understand my

 I decided to write in what I know best: HTML.
 HTML would give me the formatting I wanted, universal access for